 The key takeaway here is that it's universally understood, though rarely spoken of in these terms, that every law ever written was drafted under the assumption that the law will encourage some portion of people to refrain from doing the forbidden thing, yet others will be undeterred and must therefore be dealt with when they invariably break the law.

-This leads me back to my earlier statements that no lawmaker believes that writing something down in a book of laws creates a talisman that will ward off all potential bad actors.
+This leads us back to my earlier statements that no lawmaker believes that writing something down in a book of laws creates a talisman that will ward off all potential bad actors.
 After all, if they truly believed that the act of prohibiting something would stop the bad conduct in its tracks, there would be no punitive measures, nor remedies for victims, baked into any law.
 Laws would simply read "thou shalt not" with no implied or explicit "or else" tacked on to the end.
 Consequently, there'd be no courts, no police, no lawyers, no Child Protective Services, and no prisons.
 We'd just ban something and it would go away forever.

 Clearly, that's not the case.

 Therefore, in the real world, no discussion of the law can be as black and white as "Do you or don't you believe that laws work?"
-The only reasonable question is "To what extent will a given law work?"
+The only sensible question is "To what extent will a given law work?"
 And, more germane to our conversation, a better way to phrase that question would be, "As a preventive tool, who will a law work on and who won't it work on?"

 To Understand Why Not Everyone is Persuaded by a Prohibition, You Have to Think of The Law in Economic Terms